Speech by HIH Nadine Sultana

 Constantinople, in the year 674.
 Eyup

-was killed during the unsuccessful siege, and he was buried somewhere outside
+was killed during the unsuccessful siege, and he was buried somewhere

 the walls.